 In 2023, I received the International Union of Pure and Applied Physics ( IUPAP ) early career award for advancing high-energy neutrino astronomy in the PeV energy range with IceCube.
 In 2019, I was honored with the IceCube Impact Award for leading the ICEcuBE AR project, applying spatial computing for science outreach.

-From X-ray, gamma-ray to UHE photons, they carry key information on the UHE sources.
-Difficulty: Universe is opaque and there are leptonic sources.
+From X-ray and gamma-ray to UHE photons, they carry key information on the highest-energy sources.
+Difficulty: the Universe is opaque and leptonic sources dominate.

-Neutrinos are weakly interactive and ideal for astronomy.
+Neutrinos are weakly interacting and ideal for astronomy.
 My prime interests are PeV astrophysical neutrinos and EeV cosmogenic neutrinos.

 Integrating partially contained cascades into diffuse astrophysical measurements using deep neural networks